jedandroby/Financial-Planner/README.md

 Challenge 5 for fintech bootcamp through UC Berkeley.
 Using pandas and Monte Carlo(MC) simulations to help analyze a portfolio and predict its future return in 'x' amount of years, as well as adjusting for the optimal weight among assets in the portfolio.

-This python notebook `financial_planning_tools.ipynb` located in the 'Code' directory takes in a mock portfolio, with a crypto mix of some BTC/ETH and a stock/bond mix with SPY/AGG, and then it goes ahead and does some analysis so it can run some MC simulations and predict where to invest to maximize return while minimizing risk.
+This python notebook `financial_planning_tools.ipynb` is located in the 'Code' directory .
+The notebook takes in a mock portfolio with a crypto mix of some BTC/ETH and a stock/bond mix with SPY/AGG.
+Data is then brought in from Alpaca's API so I could run some MC simulations and predict where to invest to maximize return while minimizing risk.

 This notebook could easily be used and adjusted to a different portfolio, adjusting the values and pulling in different data from the API's to help analyze more portfolio's and run some future expectations on where the returns could go.